Driving Test Pass Rates Across UK Cities in 2026

 The five cities, ranked and explained

-London at 38 percent: the route-density story
+London near the national average: the route-density story

-Birmingham at 47 percent: the metro average
+Birmingham at 45 percent: the metro average

 A learner planning Birmingham can expect a pass-rate experience close to the UK average regardless of which Birmingham centre they pick, which simplifies the booking decision.
 The cancellation hunting strategy that works in London (multi-centre saved search to catch outer-borough lifts) delivers smaller gains in Birmingham because the centres are more similar.

-Manchester at 45 percent: the Greater Manchester picture
+Manchester at 48 percent: the Greater Manchester picture

 The Manchester routes feature tram-network exposure that other UK cities do not have.
-Tram crossings and parallel-tram road sections appear on most central Manchester routes and produce a specific fault cluster (positioning around tram tracks).
+Tram crossings and parallel-tram road sections appear on most central Manchester routes and produce a specific fault group (positioning around tram tracks).
 Learners who train on tram-route awareness specifically tend to perform meaningfully better in Manchester centres than those who do not.
 The easiest test centre Manchester guide covers the centre-by-centre detail.

-Glasgow at 46 percent: the Scottish urban benchmark
+Glasgow at 41 percent: the Scottish urban benchmark

 Why Scottish pass rates run higher overall: lower traffic density on most routes, fewer cycle-infrastructure complications, longer typical lesson hours among Scottish learners, and a higher proportion of learners with private practice access.
 The why pass rates higher Scotland guide covers the structural drivers.

-Cardiff at 53 percent: the best of the five
+Cardiff at 51 percent: the best of the five

 The Cardiff number is also lifted by the Llantrisant centre, which sits on the M4 fringe and serves suburban catchments with routes that feel more like Welsh rural centres than urban Cardiff.
 A learner in Cardiff itself can typically reach Llantrisant inside 30 minutes for the test, which captures the pass-rate advantage.
 The easiest test centre Cardiff guide covers the cross-centre picture.